 You may also include CGN hours spent fulfilling duties to the profession on behalf of CARNA (e.g., a committee), regulatory bodies or professional nursing organizations.

 The consultation activities must fall within the definition of

 nursing practice and be related to nursing services.

-You may count RN hours from another province, territory or country provided you held registration and a practice permit in that jurisdiction (verification may be required).
+You may count RN hours from another province, territory or country provided you held a practice permit in that jurisdiction (verification may be required).

 Please note: Hours outside of NP clinical practice can be recorded separately as RN hours in your MyCARNA profile for the practice year.